CNKCQ/SideNavigation/README.md

 ## Installation

-SlideMenu is available through [CocoaPods](http://cocoapods.org).
+SideMenu is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby